 - Do not bring any valuables, money or jewelry.

 Will I need to go to rehabilitation?

 Everyone gets both physical therapy and occupational therapy while they're in the hospital (usually two times per day during their stay).
-Most people should go directly home after two to three days in the hospital and continue rehabilitation at home and then in an outpatient setting.
+Most people should go directly home after one or two days in the hospital and continue rehabilitation at home or in an outpatient setting.

 if you need an inpatient rehabilitation stay, our social worker can arrange transportation to another facility through your insurance provider, pending its approval.
 Transfer papers will be completed by nursing staff.
 A physician from the rehabilitation unit will be caring for you in consultation with your surgeon.
 Expect to stay several days, based on your progress.